 There is no standard; it depends on the nature of the particular session.
 Some sessions consist of a few hours for a few afternoons or mornings within a single week.
 Others will involve more afternoons; still others may involve full days, 4 or 5 days a week for one week or several.
 Student sessions with standardized patients usually take place during weekdays, most often in the afternoons, so you would have to be available at those times, but there are also full day sessions.

 How much does the job pay?

 We are now paying $15 per hour for both the training and the student sessions.
+If selected and trained to be a Physical Teaching Associate, we pay $17.50 per hour.
 You are not an employee of the Virginia Tech Carilion School of Medicine, but rather an independent contractor.
 You are responsible for paying your own taxes on this income.
 No benefits are paid.

 I’ve been a standardized patient for other organizations.
 Would I be able to work for the Virginia Tech Carilion School of Medicine?

 Yes.
 If you are continuing to work as an standardized patient elsewhere you are certainly welcome to work for the Virginia Tech Carilion School of Medicine.

 I’m still interested.
 What do I do next?

 Please contact Dr. Heidi Lane by email or by phone at (540) 526-2505.